This just in: Naming bad fashion

 With a combination of use_default, skip and skip_title you can offer any of these types.
 Some combinations of skip and skip_title are not permitted because they would render illegal HTML (e.g. the case when you have an alternate stylesheet without a title).

 To try and make it a little easier to visualise, here is a table that shows which of the stylesheet flavours are served with varying values of these attributes.
-Assuming you have two stylesheets labelled A and B, sheet A will be set to one of the following flavours:
+Assume you have two stylesheets labelled A and B. Sheet A will be set to:

 skip=0 skip=1